 In The Odyssey, Odysseus must choose between facing the man-eating monster Scylla or the ship-destroying whirlpool Charybdis.
 A tough choice no matter how you slice it, but these Greek pinwheel sandwiches are an easy choice: truly delicious and easy to make!
-Inspired by a recipe from Hello Healthy, they’ve got all the flavors you’d expect in a classic Greek salad (feta, cucumbers, peppers), plus some surprises (like herbed cream cheese).
+A recipe that I originally found on Hello Healthy, they’ve got all the flavors you’d expect in a classic Greek salad (feta, cucumbers, peppers), plus some surprises (like herbed cream cheese).
 I love the way the feta incorporates into the cream cheese, and the roasted peppers add just the right touch of crunch.

 Scylla’s Whirlpools: Greek Spiral Sandwiches

 “A large fig tree in full leaf grows upon it, and under it lies the sucking whirlpool of Charybdis.
 Three times in the day does she vomits forth her waters, and three times she sucks them down again; see that you be not there when she is sucking, for if you are, Neptune himself could not save you; you must hug the Scylla side and drive ship by as fast as you can, for you had better lose six men than your whole crew.”